-For children and teenagers with disability, developmental delay or autism, inclusion in early childhood education, school, community groups, family activities, friendships, playgroups and so on is essential to development, learning and wellbeing.
+For children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs, inclusion in early childhood education, school, community groups, family activities, friendships, playgroups and so on is essential to development, learning and wellbeing.
 Full and meaningful participation and inclusion in society is also one of the rights of all people with disability.

-Inclusion: what it looks like for children with disability, developmental delay or autism
+Inclusion: what it looks like for children with disability, autism or other additional needs

-When children and teenagers with disability, developmental delay or autism are included, they:
+When children and teenagers with disability, autistic children and teenagers, and children and teenagers with additional needs are included, they:

 - have opportunities to do things they enjoy with others in their communities – for example, your child gets to play in the park, play Auskick, attend dance or art classes, and so on